stephencshelton/react-app/docs/index.md

 <a name="App"></a>

 ## App()
-This is a junky component.
+This is the main application component.

 **Kind**: global function
 **Component**: